waelsk95l/Detection-Engineering-Lab/README.md

 ---

+Copyright (c) 2026 Wael Saad Kamal

+This project is created for educational and detection engineering practice.

+---
 # Goal of This Project

 The goal of this project is to build a **Detection Engineering portfolio** demonstrating practical SOC investigation and threat detection skills.